sundi133/pvchain/README.md

 ### Prerequisites

-Installing Node and NPM is pretty straightforward using the installer package available from the (Node.js® web site)[https://nodejs.org/en/].
+- Installing Node and NPM is pretty straightforward using the installer package available from the (Node.js® web site)[https://nodejs.org/en/].

+- Node framework used is Express

 ### Configuring your project